-The University anticipates that over 50% of its student entrants in 2007/08 will qualify for the maximum Higher Education Grant of £2,765.
-These students, if they are taking an undergraduate degree programme with a fee of £3070, will receive a Start Right Bursary award from the University of £500 which will include the £305 national minimum standard bursary payment.
-The University is utilizing the SLC's Higher Education Bursaries and Scholarship Scheme (HEBSS) for the assessment and payment of its Start Right Bursaries, which include the payment of the national minimum standard bursary.
+The University anticipates that over 50% of its student entrants in 2008/09 will qualify for the maximum Higher Education Grant.
+These students will receive a Start Right Bursary award from the University which will include the national minimum standard bursary payment.
+The University is utilizing the national Higher Education Bursaries and Scholarship Scheme (HEBSS) for the assessment and payment of its Start Right Bursaries, which include the payment of the national minimum standard bursary via the Student Loans Company.